GarrettAlbright/MGCDB/README.md

 2. Clone the project.
 3. `cd` into project directory.
 4. Copy and edit the configuration file (see "Configuration" above).
-6. Build a JAR: `mmvn clean package assembly:single`.
+6. Build a JAR: `mvn clean package assembly:single`.
 The JAR will be in the `target` directory.
 Optionally move it to a more convenient spot.
 7. Initialize the database: `java -jar path/to/mgcdb.jar initdb`
 8. Fetch some games: `java -jar path/to/mgcdb.jar newgames`.
 Note that this will not fetch every game currently on Steam, but will give you a few to experiment with.
 9. Fetch details for those games: `java -jar path/to/mgcdb.jar updategames`